AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/auth-code/readme.md

-# MSAL Node Standalone Sample:  Auth Code
+# MSAL Node Sample:  Auth Code

-The sample applications contained in this directory are independent samples of MSAL Node usage, covering each of the authorization flows that MSAL Node currently supports.
-To get started with this sample, first follow the general instructions [here](../readme.me).
+This sample application demonstrates how to use the Authorization Code Grant APIs provided by MSAL Node.js in a Node application.

 Once MSAL Node is installed, and you have the right files, come here to learn about this scenario.

 ### How is this scenario used?
 The Auth Code flow is most commonly used for a web app that signs in users.
 General information about this scenario is available [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-web-app-sign-user-overview?tabs=aspnetcore).

+>**Note: Although this sample application has a web server component that allows the user to input their credentials in the browser, it is important to remember that MSAL Node does not support browser-based Single Page Applications.
+If you are looking to use the authorization code grant to acquire tokens in a Single-Page Application, please use [MSAL Browser](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-browser).**

 ## Test the Sample

 ### Configure the application
-Open the `index.js` file.
+Open the `config/AAD.json` file.

-Find the `config` object.
 We will change this to add details about our app registration and deployment.

 By default, this configuration is set to support all Microsoft accounts.
 This includes Azure AD accounts used by organizations, and MSA accounts typically used by consumers.

 Before proceeding, go to the Azure portal, and open the app registration for this app.

 #### **Client ID**

 Within the "Overview" you will see a GUID labeled **Application (client) ID**.
 Copy this GUID to the clientId field in the config.

 Click the **Authentication** link in the left nav.